 Reserve (7-day and 2-day) - $1.00 per day, per item.
 Maximum $25.00 per item.
 No grace period.

 Reserve (1-hour, 2-hour, and 10-hour) - $.25 per hour.
 Maximum $25.00 per item.
 No grace period.

 - After the maximum fine per item has been reached, the student will be billed for the replacement cost of the item plus a $25.00 processing fee.

-- Students with five or more overdue items or fines totaling $5.00 or more will be blocked from checking out additional items until the items are returned and the fines are paid.
+- Students with ONE or more overdue item(s) or fines totaling $7.49 which have not been paid within 30 days will be blocked from checking out additional items until the items are returned and the fines are paid.

 - Students can renew items either online, through the Library’s web page, by phone, or at the Access Services desk.
 Items can only be renewed on or before the due date.
 Overdue items will have to be returned to the Access Services desk and any fines paid before the item can be renewed.
 After an item has been renewed once, the item must be returned to the Access Services desk before it can be checked out again.
 Items that have holds placed for another patron cannot be renewed.